hezachary/Demonstrate-Development-Project/readme.md

 2. Dependency injection support recursive load object also cover custom variable (it is overkilled for application this level)
 3. Router (it is overkilled for application this level)
+4. Create /public/ directory, so index.php and assests are all in public (it can be problem if for anyone try to have a quick setup and see the apllication run)

 About Solution: